MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/LocalFunctionality/UnitedKingdom/making-tax-digital-submit-vat-return.md

 The VAT obligations are now retrieved from HMRC and you can view them on the **VAT Return Periods** page.
 A confirmation page shows how many obligations were retrieved.

   > [!NOTE]
-    >  Do not create VAT Return Periods manually when submitting VAT Returns to HMRC.
-VAT Return Periods must be retrieved from HMRC using the steps above.
+  >  Do not create VAT return periods manually when submitting VAT Returns to HMRC.
+VAT return periods must be retrieved from HMRC using the steps above.
 Creating them manually will result in inability to submit VAT Returns.

 ## <a name="vat-returns"></a>VAT Returns